jpverkamp/blog/content/reviews/books/Robert Jordan/The Wheel of Time/11 - Knife of Dreams.md

 On top of that, we have one of the most powerful individual scenes in the entire series, best summed up by the quote at the top, Lan's rid to Tarwin's Gap.

 And hey, we finally get a resolution to both Elayne's arc gaining the throne and Perrin and Faile's storyline with the Shaido.
-It's about time we moved past that, having spent entirely too much of {{< goodreads book="Crossroads of Twilight" >}} on both.
+It's about time we moved past that, having spent entirely too much of [[Crossroads of Twilight]]() on both.

 And Rand.
 Poor Rand.
 So much has he suffered for the world.
 And yet he's not done.